gosukiwi/vimo/README.md

     $ git clone git@github.com:gosukiwi/vimo.git
     $ vimo/bin/install

-If you lack some dependency, the script will help you install everything you need.

 ## Installing Vimo along-side Vim
-To install Vimo this way, you can use the `bin/vimo` executable.
+To use Vimo as a separate editor, you can use the `bin/vimo` executable.
 It will open a `vim` instance using the `.vimo` configuration file.

     $ ln -s bin/vimo /usr/local/bin/vimo
     $ bin/vimo -c PlugInstall